Mirror symmetry and rigid structures of generalized K3 surfaces: Introduction

 \subsection{Structure of article}

 Section \ref{gK3} provides a brief summary of generalized K3 structures based on Huybrechts' work \cite{Huy}.
 Section \ref{rigid structures} investigates the complex and K\"ahler rigid structures on generalized K3 surfaces.
-Section \ref{MS for gK3} is devoted to mirror symmetry for generalized K3 surfaces in comparison with the classical formulation for K3 surfaces.
-Section \ref{MS for SIK3} settles the long-standing problem of mirror symmetry for Shioda--Inose K3 surfaces.
+Section \ref{MS for gK3} focuses on mirror symmetry for generalized K3 surfaces in comparison with the classical formulation of that for K3 surfaces.
+The main problems are described in Section \ref{MS problem} and they are solved in Section \ref{MS_B} and Section \ref{MS for sing K3}.